Struggling to find great content to share on social media?

 See what kind of content your competitors are sharing and which types are getting the most shares.

-BuzzSumo is my favorite tool to use and provides a quick snapshot around any topic, keyword or website.
+BuzzSumo is my favorite tool to use and provides a quick snapshot of any topic, keyword, or website.

 Go to the “Content Research” tab, type in any URL, and then look to the social engagement.
 Is there a topic that you could write about?